strongdan/blog/_drafts/2017-11-08-Quandl-Data-API.md

 ### Retrieving Data
-You can download an entire time series data set using `quandl.bulkdownload("CUR/JPY")`, but it's typically more useful to use Quandl's _get_table_ method to retrieve the table of your choice: `data = quandl.get_table('CUR/JPY', paginate=True)`
+You can download an entire time series data set using `quandl.bulkdownload("CUR/JPY")`, but it's typically more useful to use Quandl's _get_table_ method to retrieve the table of your choice: `data = quandl.get_table('CUR/JPY', paginate=True)` or `data = quandl.get("CUR/JPY", authtoken="YOURAPIKEY")` if you haven't previously set an API key.
+If you want to return a Numpy array, you can specify that using the _returns_ argument: `data = quandl.get("CUR/JPY", returns="numpy")`.

 Many tables are too large to download as a whole and will require you to narrow the request using one or more filters.
 Keep in mind that not all columns are filterable.
 The table's documentation page will indicate whether a column can be used for filtering.